MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/hide-taxes-breakup.md

 1. In Commerce site builder, go to the site that you want to update.
 1. Go to **Site settings \> Extensions**.
-1. Select the **Show taxes breakup in order summary** checkbox.
+1. Clear the **Show taxes breakup in order summary** checkbox.

-To show tax breakup information in order summaries, clear the **Show taxes breakup in order summary** checkbox.
+To show tax breakup information in order summaries, select the **Show taxes breakup in order summary** checkbox.

 The following illustration shows the **Show taxes breakup in order summary** checkbox highlighted and selected in site builder.